MacWhisper Alternative for Live Dictation (2026)

 MacWhisper is one of the cleanest implementations of Whisper on macOS.
 You drop in an audio file — a podcast, a meeting recording, a voicemail — and it gives you an accurate transcript, locally, using Whisper models downloaded to your Mac.
 For file-based transcription workflows, it's genuinely great.

 But a lot of people show up to MacWhisper hoping for something different: the ability to press a hotkey, speak into an email, and have clean text land where the cursor is.
 That's not the job MacWhisper is designed for.
-File transcription and live dictation share a speech model underneath — but the workflows around them are completely different.
+File transcription and live dictation are different workflows, and the right model for each is different too.

 Resonant vs MacWhisper: side by side